 A few turkeys (and I am not talking about my guests) and chickens graced my table.
 I had either bought them in Oaxaca or San Miguel de Allende, Mexico.

+To make my life easier and get people out of the kitchen, I set up a bar in the dining room.
+The big black tray was made in my friend's (Guadalupe) taller in San Miguel.
+It's the perfect piece for something like this.
 Earlier in the week (Monday) I bought a piece of fresh center-cut salmon.
 I rubbed it with Maldon sea salt and brown sugar.
 I ground up some juniper berries and fresh pepper using my marble mortar and pestle.
 I drizzled the salmon with Aquavit (a favorite Scandinavian liquor).
 Then rubbed in the ground juniper berries and pepper followed by freshly grated lime zest.
 It was wrapped tightly in plastic wrap and weighted down with a heavy skillet in the refrigerator until I was ready to slice (almost parallel to the fish) the salmon and served it with creme fraiche, caper, minced red onion and toast points.

 I selected hors d'oeuvres that were not too heavy but rather light.
 The next one I served were crudites (sliced pieces of jicama, red and yellow pepper and carrot) standing up in small Mexican glasses with a roasted red pepper, roasted garlic and white bean dip.
 Those glasses are used often for so many things in my kitchen.
 I just love them.